 A form is — a pattern of structure and forces that we can see across disparate domains.

 Why haven’t we named these things?
 I don't know for sure, but my guess is that we've made a cultural choice to hesitate and it is tied to our conception of science.
-Hippocrates applied the concept of Four Humors to medicine, and arguably, medicine was side-tracked for centuries — people saw them as causes of various disease conditions.
-Alchemists posited many things too.
+Hippocrates applied the concept of Four Humors to medicine, and medicine was side-tracked for centuries — people theorized that disease conditions were caused by imbalances of humors in the body.
+Likewise, in their day, alchemists posited many things about the physical world.
 It took quite a bit of work in the 19th and 20th centuries to put things on a more solid basis in science.
-Outside of science, though, we do this thing rather often under the heading of sense-making.
-I think that, as long as we accept terms as provisional we're ok.
+Outside of science, though, we do this sort of soft classification often under the heading of sense-making.
+I think that, as long as we accept these form terms as provisional, and make no strong epistemological claims around them, we're ok.